Interested in trying our FREE 7-day healthy diet plan? Click here and choose between our meat eaters, vegetarian or vegan meal plans.

 What is Greek yogurt?

-Greek yogurt is made using cow’s milk and strained to remove the whey, resulting in a thicker consistency compared to natural yogurt.
-As well as being thicker, it tends to have a tangier flavour and can often be used as a healthier substitute to mayonnaise, sour cream or crème fraîche in recipes.
+Greek yogurt is made from cow's milk that is strained to remove the whey, this results in a thicker consistency compared to natural yogurt.
+It also has a tangier flavour and can often be used as a healthier substitute to mayonnaise, sour cream or crème fraîche.

 Nutritional profile of Greek yogurt

-Standard Greek yogurt is a good source of protein with around 5g per 100g.
+Standard Greek yogurt is a good source of bio-available protein, with approximately 5.7g of protein per 100g.

 Read more about probiotics.

-Yes – people who are allergic to cow’s milk will be allergic to Greek yogurt.
+Those with an allergy to dairy milk should avoid Greek yogurt.
 Speak to your GP if you experience any concerning symptoms, such as a tickly throat or cough, sneezing or an itchy tongue after consuming milk or yogurt.

 Less commonly, a severe allergic reaction can occur, known as anaphylaxis.
 This is a medical emergency and requires immediate attention.